ircv3/ircv3-specifications/core/capability-negotiation.md

 The capability identifier set must be accepted as a whole, or rejected entirely.

-If a client issues a REQ subcommand, registration must be suspended until an END subcommand is received.
+If a server receives a REQ subcommand while client registration is in progress, it MUST suspend registration until an END subcommand is received.

 Example adding a capability: